HMS Nairana (D05): Service history

 On 7 November 835 Squadron claimed a Junkers Ju 88 damaged.
-The long Arctic night with only four hours of light a day—together with heavy seas and low visibility—hampered any operations by the Wildcats.
+The long Arctic night with only four hours of light a day—together with heavy seas and low visibility—hampered operations by the Wildcats.
 In the darkness, the ships could hear the engines of the shadowing German aircraft closing in.
 Campanias night fighting Fulmar took off at 17:30, but its electrics failed as it was approaching the German aircraft and it was forced to return to the carrier.
 The Fulmar landed off centre and crashed into the safety barrier, putting itself and the carrier out of action.
 On 10 November, a Swordfish on anti-submarine patrol reported 30 Junkers Ju 88s approaching the convoy.
 The Wildcats took off to intercept the torpedo bombers and the escorts opened fire on them.
-The combined fire from the escorts and the Wildcats shot down four Ju 88s, two more were claimed as probably shot down by the Wildcats, and another was severely damaged.
+The combined fire from the escorts and the Wildcats shot down four Ju 88s, two more were claimed as probables by the Wildcats, and another was severely damaged.
 Those Ju 88s that did release their torpedoes failed to hit any of the ships and a number of the torpedoes were seen to detonate in the ships' wakes, as they turned away from the attack.
 Two of the Wildcats were also shot down by the barrage from the escorts.
 The combined losses had reduced the escort's fighter cover to three aircraft, one on Campania and two on Nairana.
 At 11:30, another group of Ju 88 torpedo bombers were discovered approaching.
 Nairanas Wildcats took off and shot one down.
 The others, under fire from the escorts, dropped their torpedoes too soon and they all missed.